 The organisation’s media liaison officer, Kate Ribet, said she was unable to confirm a doubling of numbers, adding that there could be “seasonal factors” leading to an increase in border crossings, such as farms hiring staff for the harvest.

-Estimates of Zimbabweans living in South Africa vary widely
+Estimates of Zimbabweans living in SA vary widely

 Figures from South Africa’s 2011 Census suggest that 3.3% — or about 1.7-million — of the country’s 51.7-million population are “non-South African” citizens.
 Data collated by the World Bank and the United Nations also suggests a migrant population of about 1.86-million people.